William McGirt

-William McGirt (born June 21, 1979) is an American professional golfer who plays on the PGA Tour.
+William Curtis McGirt III (born June 21, 1979) is an American professional golfer who plays on the PGA Tour.

-College career
+Early life and amateur career

-Born in Lumberton, North Carolina, McGirt grew up playing both baseball and golf, receiving scholarship offers from colleges in North Carolina and South Carolina.
+In 1979, McGirt was born in Fairmont, North Carolina.
+He grew up playing both baseball and golf and received scholarship offers from colleges in North Carolina and South Carolina.

 After being recruited by multiple colleges for both sports, McGirt decided to play college golf at Wofford College in Spartanburg, South Carolina.
-He was the 1998 Southern Conference Freshman of the Year and won three collegiate events for the Terriers, including the 2001 conference championship.
-He graduated in 2001 and was a 2010 inductee of the Wofford College Athletic Hall of Fame.
+While playing for Wofford, in 1998, he earned the Southern Conference's Freshman of the Year award.
+He won three collegiate events for the Terriers including the conference championship his senior year.
+In 2001, McGirt graduated.